anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 1. Late payment of annual dues shall incur a penalty of ten dollars ($10.00) per week, not to exceed five (5) weeks.
 1. Members in violation of the above shall be placed on temporary suspension for a period of two (2) weeks.
 1. Members who have not paid outstanding dues by the end of the two week suspension shall be placed on indefinite suspension until all dues are paid.
-Members who have not paid outstanding dues by the end of the two week suspension shall be placed on indefinite suspension until all dues are paid.
 1. A forfeit fee may be assessed per forfeited game.
 1. Fines for a single incident shall not exceed fifty dollars ($50.00).